-Look for nail clippers labeled as “professional dog nail clippers” or “heavy duty dog nail clippers” for products that are likely to be the most durable.
+Look for nail clippers labeled as “professional dog nail clippers” or “heavy duty dog nail clippers”, for products that are likely to be the most durable.
 You can also check for reviews that mention what happened when the nail clippers were dropped.
 Do they survive being dropped multiple times?
 Or do they fall apart easily?

-Plier-style nail clippers, in particular, have a variety of available safety features that can be either beneficial or annoying depending on your point of view.
+Plier-style nail clippers, in particular, have a variety of available safety features that can be either beneficial or annoying, depending on your point of view.

 Nail guards help prevent you from shoving your dog’s entire nail through the nail clippers, but it’s still possible to cut your dog’s nail too short and it blocks the view of what you’re doing.
 Many nail guards are moveable, so you can use it if you want and move it out of the way if you prefer to see what you’re cutting.

 Some plier-style nail clippers also have an automatic locking feature.
-This is handy if you have a small child and you’re worried about them sticking their finger into the nail clippers and cutting it off if you aren’t paying attention, but this automatic locking feature can be quite annoying when you have to unlock the clippers after every single toenail.
+This is handy if you have a small child and you’re worried about them sticking their finger into the nail clippers if you aren’t paying attention, but this automatic locking feature can be quite annoying when you have to unlock the clippers after every single toenail.
 Look for a voluntary locking feature that doesn’t lock after every nail.

 If you have healthy hands and a small to medium dog, the comfort and grip of nail clippers may not be as important, but if you have a large dog or arthritic hands, it can make a world of difference.

 Some nail clippers have slick handles.
 Some have rubber grips.
-Plier-style and guillotine-style clippers have different types of grips which may be more or less comfortable for you based on personal preference.
+Plier-style and guillotine-style clippers have different types of grips which may be more or less comfortable for you, based on personal preference.
 It doesn’t matter much how sharp the clippers are if they are so unwieldy that you can’t use them.

 While it is possible to use large nail clippers on small dogs, it isn’t as effective.
 It’s also almost impossible to use small nail clippers on large dogs.
 When in doubt, go with the larger size.
 If you have dogs that are varying sizes, it may be worth your while to buy two different sizes of nail clippers rather than trying to use large nail clippers on small dogs.

-No matter what a product promises, you should always check the reviews for the actual quality of the performance of the nail clippers.
+No matter what a product promises, you should always check the reviews for the actual performance of the nail clippers.
 There’s always a chance you could get a defective pair, but you should compare how many performance complaints there are compared to how many people rave about the performance.

 Low-quality nail clippers can leave your dog’s nails jagged at best and can splinter or shatter your dog’s nail at worst, so this is one area you don’t want to neglect when researching nail clippers.